Seven Innings with Levi Humphrey

 My favorite fishing story is from the time Tanner (Aulds) almost drowned in the bean field.
 I think we had six or seven fish and we tied them around his waist and started swimming back to the other side.
 The fish kept dragging Tanner under and Austin (McDonald) finally dropped all of his stuff and helped him get across.

-Page 3 of 3 - Top 7th: What are your summer plans?
+Top 7th: What are your summer plans?

 Humphrey: I plan on going up north, working on a pipeline and making some money for college.